Will the crates fit behind the back seat of my car?

 crate (subject to checking with us before you travel).
 Alternatively

-if you're not within easy travelling distance of Beckenham, Kent,
+if you're not within easy travelling distance of Westerham, Kent,

 then we would be happy to advertise your old crate for you on our

 site, though you would need to deal directly with buyers.
-This only
+We will

-applies to Safedog crates - we do not and will not sell any other
+crates - we do not and will not sell any other crates.

 Q: I'm surprised